web3swift-team/web3swift/Documentation/Usage.md

 options.maxFeePerGas = .manual(...) // the maximum price per unit of gas, inclusive of baseFee and tip options.maxPriorityFeePerGas = .manual(...) // the tip to be paid to the miner, per unit of gas
 ```
-Note there is a new `Oracle` available that can be used to assist with estimating the new gas fees
+Note there is a new `Oracle` object available that can be used to assist with estimating the new gas fees

 ### Chain state